-I’ve never used a vape that didn’t benefit from a stir mid-session.
+I’ve never used a vape that didn’t benefit from a bowl stir mid-session.
 Stirring exposes fresh surface area to the warm air and can give you many more miles from your herb.
 Even the best convection vapes will have a major performance increase after just a quick stir.

 IX – The Funk

 All tools must be cleaned eventually, vapes are no exception.
 Good maintenance will keep most of today’s vaporizers lasting many years.
 Failing to clean them will cause them to gum up, work poorly and taste bad.
-While an Arizer glass stem is easy to visually inspect (and clean), something small and complex like the IQ will build up goo in little cracks and crevices over time, which will impact performance before you realize it.
-That said, the DaVinci IQ is has proven itself a top-tier travel vaporizer that is sophisticated, capable, and robust… totally worth a little extra Q-tipping every now and then.
+While an Arizer glass stem is easy to visually inspect (and clean), something small and complex like the DaVinci IQ will build up goo in little cracks and crevices over time, which will impact performance before you realize it.
+That said, the IQ is has proven itself a top-tier travel vaporizer that is sophisticated, capable, and robust… totally worth a little extra Q-tipping care every now and then.

 X – And Again

 The first joint you rolled was probably not perfect.
-But the more you rolled, the better your joints were.
+But the more you rolled, the better your joints became.
 Vaping is somewhat similar.
 My reviews are done after I’ve had a vape for several weeks, so I’ve got my technique down by that point.
 I’ve also used a lot of vapes, so it is a bit easier for me to pick one up and get good results from the start.
-Keep practising and you will develop a technique that works best for you.
+Keep practicing and you will develop a technique that works best for you.

 And most importantly, remember to have fun getting stoned.
-After all, tHiS iSn’T aDvAnCeD cAlCuLuS 🤓
+After all, this isn't advanced calculus 🤓